 If your senior doesn’t qualify for home health — or even if she does, but not for extended care such as light housekeeping or meal preparation — there are agencies that specialize in providing nonmedical services.
 These services can be pricey, so you may also want to consider hiring someone privately — just be sure to thoroughly check references and even request a background check.

 Don’t forget about the Meals on Wheels program, which provides meals to the elderly living alone.
 Their website helps you find your local program and contact information to inquire about services.

 Cell Phone And Internet Access

 A key component for senior independence is keeping communication lines open.
 If they don’t have them already, seniors should consider getting a cell phone and Internet access, in addition to a traditional landline.
 They can research and contact services by e-mail, as well as check in with family members online or while traveling.

 Stay Safe With Lifeline

 Make sure to tour the home for safety hazards, such as cords or clutter in pathways and loose rugs that may slip.
 Also evaluate ease of access to the shower and potentially slippery surfaces.
-Installation of assistive bars make the bathroom safer and can provide additional safety to one of the most common areas for falls and injuries.
+The installation of assistive bars makes the bathroom safer and can provide additional safety to one of the most common areas for falls and injuries.

 Seniors want to remain as independent as possible for as long as possible, and with a little help from friends, family, and some additional services, your senior can live at home while you can feel safe that he will be able to get help when he needs it.